I’ll Take 8 Pineapples! Foods to Induce Labour Naturally

 HOT AND SPICY FOOD

 Curry eating, like pineapple, is quite a famous method.
 The hotter and spicier the better, providing your heartburn can take it.
-The theory is actually the same as pineapple and other methods by using the chilli to give you a mild tummy upset.
+The theory is actually the same as pineapple and other foods to induce labour by using the chilli to give you a mild tummy upset.
 If your bowels are going a bit mad then the idea is it will nudge the uterus – sitting right next door – into action.

 Probable efficacy: medium.
 Tastes nice, not going to hurt (unless you fancy a double ring-of-fire).
 Works just as well with Mexican, Thai – basically the key ingredient is chilli.

-We are talking here about natural liquorice not the sweetie version.
+We are talking here about natural liquorice, not the sweetie version.
 This is an interesting one.
-Liquorice contains something called glycyrrhizin, which can affect hormone levels, in particular prostaglandins which can help prepare the uterus, and also make contractions start, but also a whole range of other side-effects.
-A study looking at links between liquorice and low birth weight found no link there, but did find a link with shorter pregnancies, i.e., mums who ate a lot of liquorice were twice as likely to have their babies before 38 weeks.
+Liquorice contains something called glycyrrhizin, which can affect hormone levels, in particular, prostaglandins which can help prepare the uterus, and also make contractions start, but also a whole range of other side-effects.
+A study looking at links between liquorice and low birth weight found no link there but did find a link with shorter pregnancies, i.e., mums who ate a lot of liquorice as a food to induce labour were twice as likely to have their babies before 38 weeks.

 Probable efficacy: good.
 It is actually not recommended to eat liquorice during pregnancy for this reason and there are some other issues that mean you should probably steer clear.
 As for eating a bunch of it to bring on labour, I couldn’t find any studies and so dosage is unclear.
 As the side effects can be quite wide-reaching, then it is probably best to avoid, even if the effects may well help to bring on labour.
 Proceed with caution.

-Or in the US, Eggplant, is famously used by a restaurant in America who swear women who eat it go into labour within 48 hours!
+Aubergine or in the US, Eggplant, is famously used by a restaurant in America who swear women who eat it as a food to induce labour go into labour within 48 hours!